iemejia/catho/README.md

+# Catho

-*Catho* is a catalog utility inspired by the awesome Robert Vasicek's [http://www.mtg.sk/rva/](Cathy) project.
+**Catho** is a catalog utility inspired by the awesome Robert Vasicek's [Cathy](http://www.mtg.sk/rva/) project.
 The idea is to have an util to save the catalog of the different files that you have in different media, volumes, network places, etc, that you can search, and update locally without having to put or connect to such media.

 Or put in other words, it's my excuse to hack some python.
 Yes, yes I promised to do it in haskell, but i don't have time now :P.